IDHLDeveloper/IDHLDeveloperTest/README.md

 4. Add a search bar to the character's table to filter data on characters names
 5. If you have time left over, perform any refactoring and enhance the app in any way you see fit

+Notes
+* There are some bugs purposefully left in the solution, these will need fixing first.
+* Try to avoid using AI to complete this test.

-When you finished, please publish your work to **a new public github repository**
+When you finished, please publish your work to **a new public github repository or Zip and email it to us**